 The principal activity of the Company is that of an investment holding company.
-The core principal activity of the Company's subsidiary undertakings is the operation of care homes with related care services.
+The core principal activity of the Company's subsidiary undertakings is the operation and leasing of care homes within the Grove Limited group ("the Group").

 Fair review of the business